remisaintot/eclipse-colors/README.md

-# eclipse-colors
+# RS Eclipse Colors

 RS' Syntax highlighting theme for Eclipse.

-`RSFormatter.xml` file have to be loaded using Eclipse preferences.

-Other files have to be (re)placed in your workspace directory into `.metadata/.plugins/org.eclipse.core.runtime/.settings/`.
+Files have to be (re)placed under your workspace directory in `.metadata/.plugins/org.eclipse.core.runtime/.settings/`.